justyntemme/gonzoSoftware/nextwave/content/post/containerizeitall.md

     return 301 https://$server_name$request_uri;
 }
 ~~~~~
 Here is another example of the benefits of multi-container networking.
 I have another small web panel for my bitcoin trading clients.
 All traffic is handled by the nginx container, and there was no need to spin anything new up just to server a new webpage (except the web app docker container of course).
+All I have to do is define the container within the `nginx.conf` and when the containers are spun up, nginx configures a listener for that specific request.
 ~~~~~

 server {